Marculonis21/EvoScripts/README.md

 architecture), sounds like a bunch of pain, BUT it might actually be fun and enable me doing some nice things different than the original work.

 What kind of things would I like to see in my ISA?
-(Get Miguel on board!!!)

  | Imp.                    | Inst./Feat. | Descr.                                                      |
  |-------------------------|-------------|-------------------------------------------------------------|